trstns/ZENworksBundleManagement/README.md

 ### New-ZENworksBundleFileRemovalAction
 * **Name** The name of the action.
-* **Section** The section to place this action.
+* **ActionSet** The action set to place this action.
 Valid options are 'Install' or 'Launch'.
 * **ContinueOnFailure** Should subsequent actions be executed if this action fails?
 Defaults to false.
 * **Files** An array of files (including full path) that should be removed from the target computer.

 ### New-ZENworksBundleInstallBundleAction
 * **Name** The name of the action.
-* **Section** The section to place this action.
+* **ActionSet** The action set to place this action.
 Valid options are 'Install' or 'Launch'.
 * **ContinueOnFailure** Should subsequent actions be executed if this action fails?
 Defaults to false.
 * **BundlePath** The name (including path) of the bundle to install.

 ### New-ZENworksBundleInstallExecutableAction
 * **Name** The name of the action.
-* **Section** The section to place this action.
+* **ActionSet** The action set to place this action.
 Valid options are 'Install' or 'Launch'.
 * **ContinueOnFailure** Should subsequent actions be executed if this action fails?
 Defaults to false.
 * **FileName** The full path of the file which will be imported into ZCM.
 * **Impersonate** Which user should be used to execute this file.
 Valid options are 'SYSTEM' and 'USER'.
 Defaults to 'SYSTEM'.